 Jurisdication Common Issues Class Certification Costs Contingency Fees Class Closure Tribunal Federal Court of Australia Only one substantial common issue of law or fact required.
 It does not need to dominate other issues - just be substantial.
-No "class Los certification". pay Onus on cost defendant to establish that suci "threshold Wo y one No "class Loser (usually) stantial certification". pays victor's costs, although there are some exceptions such as Fair Work Act claims. be Litigation funders can get a percentage of the proceeds at settlement or judgment as part of a common fund order.
-Contingency fee agreements are prohibited for lawyers, although the court is considering whether contingency fees can be ordered as part of a common fund order.
+No "class certification".
+Onus on defendant to establish that "threshold requirements" have not been met.
+Loser (usually) pays victor's costs, although there are some exceptions such as Fair Work Act claims.
+Litigation funders and solicitors can get a percentage of the proceeds at settlement or judgment as part of a common fund order.
 Extinguishment orders can be made if there has been a further registration process.
 Power to order that notices be given of proposal to close class without further registration process.
 Order for "soft" class closure may be made (currently untested).
 Judge only - selected by area of expertise or "suitability" to hear case.
 Supreme Court of Victoria Permitted for lawyers (subject to Court approval).
 Permitted for third party funders in the same way as the Federal Court.
 Yes, section 33ZG registration.
 (However, application of that power is untested.)
 US Jurisdictions Common issues must predominate over individual issues.
 Court certifies class.
 Lead plaintiff must satisfy the Court that the claim should proceed as a class action.
 Each party usually bears own costs irrespective of outcome.
 Allowed.
 Class certification closes class.
 Members register to participate in settlement program.
 Jury trial common.